sagargaikwad-github/sagargaikwad-github/README.md

 I have a passion for programming particularly in Java.

 ### Talking about Personal Stuff:

-- 👨🏽‍💻 I’m currently seeking a JOB;
-- 📲 More than 1+ year of professional experience in Android development;
+- 👨🏽‍💻 More than 1+ year of professional experience in Android development;
 - 🤔 My interests lie in Android, Java, and Kotlin programming...;
 - 💼 I pursued a Master's degree in Computer Science in 2022;
 - 💬 Ask me about anything, I am happy to help;